dmerrick/lights_app/README.md

 #### TL;DR:

-Check out [bin/example_script.rb](https://github.com/dmerrick/lights_app/blob/master/bin/example_script.rb) for an example of how to use this project and what kind of things you can do.
+[Check out the bin/ directory for examples](https://github.com/dmerrick/lights_app/tree/master/bin) of how to use this project and what kind of things you can do.

 ### Registering with the Bridge